The Eighth Circle of Hell, i.e. Self-Promotion

 Authenticity is magnetic.
 People are more inclined to support authors they find trustworthy and/or charismatic or fun/funny in an appealing way.

-Self-promotion becomes easier when you focus on building relationships, not just sales.
+Self-promotion becomes easier when you focus on building relationships, not solely on sales.

 🖋️ Lastly…